 Obtain Card Information

-Ask a customer to provide the card number, the name on the card, billing address, expiration date, and CVV code on the back of the card.
+Ask a customer to provide the card number, the name on the card, billing address, expiry date and CVV code on the back of the card.

 Get Delivery Confirmation

-If you are shipping a product, keep the tracking information and a delivery receipt.
+If you’re shipping a product, keep the tracking information and a delivery receipt.
 For large orders, require a signed confirmation of delivery.

 Get Proof of Service